Logo BusinessBecause - The business school voice

 BusinessBecause

-A continual pattern of studying, participating in internships or trips, and networking is part of your master’s experience.
-While these contribute to the buzz of business school, certain students might experience a toll on their mental health as they navigate their new busy life.
+A continual pattern of studying, networking, and participating in internships or trips is part of your master’s experience.
+While these contribute to the buzz of business school, some students might experience a toll on their mental health as they navigate their new busy lives.

-Looking after your mental health at business school is important in more ways than one—a healthy body and mind is likely to lead to a higher-quality of output and an overall more positive experience.
+Looking after your mental health at business school is important in more ways than one—a healthy body and mind is likely to lead to a higher quality of output and a more positive overall experience.

 1. Engage in mindfulness